corda/samples/cordapp-upgrades/README.md

  the app remains compatible with Version 1, the following must be done:
  - The flows using the new FinalityFlow must be versioned
  - The flows must detect if the counterparty is using the old version, and revert to the old API accordingly
- - The app must continue to use targetPlatformVersion = 3.
-This is because upgrading to targetPlatformVersion = 4 results in the old FinalityFlow APIs becoming unusable.

-Compiled against version 1 of the contracts CorDapp.

-### Version 3
-This version of the workflows CorDapp upgrades to using `targetPlatformVersion = 4`.
-As a result, the old version of FinalityFlow cannot be used, and so this is removed.
-(Note that in future versions of Corda, it will be possible to set `targetPlatformVersion = 4` and still be backwards compatible with the old FinalityFlow API.
-This will make this version of the app redundant.)

 Compiled against version 1 of the contracts CorDapp.

 ### Version 4